 It’s horrendous how the media treated Michelle and her family.
 To read of the way the media hounded her mum, and the way they made up such awful stories about Barry’s behaviour after he was released is shocking.

 This wasn’t an easy read because it’s just awful to read of something like this happening to an innocent man.
 Stand Against Injustice is so well-written though and really does give a real insight into what it was like to go through such an horrendous ordeal.
 Michelle describes how harrowing it was going through her first prison visit to see Barry.
 She takes you through the court case and how frightening and intimidating elements of the process were.
 All the way through to the conviction being quashed but even that day Michelle, Barry and their family weren’t able to quietly celebrate the moment together.
 This book made me so angry at how they were all treated but I’m so glad that I read it because I feel I have so much more knowledge of the system and how things can go wrong than I had before.
 I read a lot of true crime books but this is the first book I’ve read that gives me this perspective – it’s really made me think and in future I will go into my crime reading (or documentary watching) with a much greater understanding of what it is to be in Michelle’s, and Barry’s, shoes.
 I highly recommend this book to everyone, it’s a definite must read!

 Many thanks to Kelly of Love Books Group for my copy of this book and my invitation to take part in this blog tour.
 All thoughts are my own.

 Stand Against Injustice is out now and available here.

 About the Author

-You can follow the rest of this fabulous blog tour at the following blogs:
+You can find the rest of this blog tour at the following stops: